near/docs/docs/1.concepts/protocol/gas.md

 _Note that the fee is in $NEAR, to obtain the cost in dollars multiply by the current price of $NEAR_

 :::tip Function Calls*
 The cost of calling a function will depend on how complex the function is, but will be consistent across function calls.
-Learn more bellow.
+Learn more below.
 :::

 :::tip Deploying a Contract**